OddMagnet/OddTracker/Sub-READMEs/FillingFunctionality.md

 The rows for items in `ProjectsView` so far only showed the name of the item, to change that the text was changed to a `Label` view, tinted in the projects color, containing the items name and an icon to indicate status, either a checkmark, filled when the item is completed, clear when not, or a triangle with exclamation mark for high priority items.

 Additionally the views needed for a working landscape mode on bigger deviced were added.
 The app will now show some text when there are no items and show the text in the secondary view, telling the user to select a project from the primary view.

+## Reading awards JSON

+To encourage users to continue completing items and projects, a JSON file containing data for some awards, as well as a corrosponding `Award` struct was added.
+This file is loaded via an extension on `Bundle`, the `decode(...)` method in it

+- locates a specific filename in the particular bundle
+- attempts to load said file into a `Data` instance
+- converts said instance to a Swift object of a given type (that conforms to `Decodable`) and returns it
+- and throws detailed errors if necessary

+Additionally the method accepts a date decoding strategy, defaulting to `.deferredToDate` (the default for `Codable`, so it can be omitted) as well as a key decoding strategy,  defaulting to `.useDefaultKeys` (also the default for `Codable`).

+The method can throw errors when:

+- the file is missing from the bundle
+- the content of the file can't be loaded into a `Data`
+- when keys are missing for the decoding
+- when the type doesn't match
+- when the type value is missing
+- when the JSON is invaliud
+- when the decoding fails for some other reason

+All of them are using `fatalError()`, since none of those issues should happen with a file included in the app.

+The `Awards` struct conforms to identifiable and has an `id` (using the objects unique name) for easier use with SwiftUI.
+Additionally it has a static `allAwards` property that loads from the `Awards.json` file, using the previously mentioned extension, and astatic `example` property for preview and testing purposes.

+Finally an `AwardsView` was added as a tab in the tab bar, to show the user which awards have been earned so far and which not, using a `LazyVGrid` view.